Lou Salvador

 Luis "Lou" Salvador Sr. (July 7, 1905 – March 1, 1973) was a Filipino basketball player, stage actor, and talent manager.
 Salvador was born in Tacloban, Leyte, to a Spanish father and a mestiza mother.

 As a player for the Philippine national basketball team during the 1923 Far Eastern Games, he scored 116 points in a single game, being one of the few basketball players to have scored over 100 points in a single game.
 He later became a leading figure in Philippine show business as a talent manager and a stage show impresario.

-Several among his 124 children became notable personalities in the Philippine entertainment scene, beginning with his son Lou Salvador Jr., who was dubbed "The James Dean of the Philippines".
+Several among his 97 children became notable personalities in the Philippine entertainment scene, beginning with his son Lou Salvador Jr., who was dubbed "The James Dean of the Philippines".

 Basketball career

-Salvador first played for the Philippine men's national basketball team at the age of seventeen, in the 1921 Far Eastern Games held in Shanghai.
+Salvador first played for the Philippine men's national basketball team at the age of seventeen, at the 1921 Far Eastern Games held in Shanghai.
 He also represented the Philippines in the 1923 and the 1925 Far Eastern Games, where his team in both instances won the gold medal.
 Salvador also played collegiate basketball for the Jose Rizal College Heavy Bombers, leading them to a national championship in 1924.